Annual Planning for 2025 is Here. Are You Prepared?

 We’ve got a few best practices to help you get started, including who should be involved, how to measure success, and what technology you need to use to feel the maximum impact.

-To build an effective plan, you must get the right people in the door.
-That starts by understanding who makes the critical decisions that impact your company’s growth.
+Get the right people in the door who make the critical decisions that impact your company’s growth.

-Ultimately, the titles are arbitrary.
-What’s important is that you include key stakeholders that represent functions across the business, not just in finance and accounting.
+What’s important is that you include key stakeholders that represent functions across the business, not just those from Finance and Accounting.

-Once you get those people in the same room, determine what’s important to their team’s success.
-Knowing how they launch campaigns or meet specific goals is not enough.
-It would help if you also had a deep understanding of why those campaigns or goals are so crucial to the success of your business.
+Once you get those people in the same room, determine what’s important to their teams’ success.
+Knowing how they plan to meet specific goals is not enough.
+It would help if you also had a deep understanding of why those investments and actions are so crucial to the success of your business.
 This also builds in time to reflect on what worked the year prior or where teams fell short.

 From there, goal setting becomes a much more straightforward process.
 That’s because you’ve baked in collaboration from the start — meaning you’re not assuming what a different function is working on.
-You know what is essential to other departments and what resources they need to be successful in the new year.
+Collaboration makes sure you know what is essential to other departments, what resources they need to be successful in the new year, and how you and your team can help.

 Determine measurements of success

-Annual planning isn’t a theoretical practice — the plan must be carried out.
+Annual planning isn’t a theoretical practice — you should expect the plan to be carried out.
 To know if you’re meeting expectations, define how you’ll measure success.
+Monitoring and sharing progress with dedicated reports and dashboards is also a great way to ensure everyone is working to plan throughout the year.

 We recommend expanding your reach beyond financial metrics.
 That’s important, but you also want to capture overall business performance, which means tracking business data from other departments like Customer Success, Sales, and Human Resources (HR).